andreasvarga/PeriodicMatrices.jl/docs/src/index.md

 A continuous-time periodic matrix can be specified in the following forms:

 - periodic matrix function
-- harmonic matrix series
+- Fourier matrix series in cosine-sine form
 - periodic matrix time series with uniform time grid
 - periodic matrix time series with non-uniform time grid (also known as periodic switching matrix)
 - periodic symbolic matrix
-- Fourier matrix series approximation
+- matrix of Fourier series approximations in sine-cosine form

 A discrete-time periodic matrix can be specified in the following forms: